 That’s because the standard room temperature was devised using a 40-year-old man weighing 154 pounds to calculate the default metabolic rate.
 In fact, because of biological differences (some in a study here), on average, women prefer the indoor room temperature to be 77.
 Men?
-71. Of course people are unique, but the gender differences in these averages is robust.
+71. Of course people are unique, but the gender differences here are robust.
 Robust enough so that you’ve probably noticed it.
 (Feeling uncomfortably cold in an office can actually take a toll on your productivity.)

 Surely you’ve heard of The Marshmallow Test.
 If not: a researcher at Stanford named Walter Mischel began testing kids’ ability to delay gratification.
 In his seminal study, he placed children in front of a piece of candy.
 Before he left them alone with it, he told them that if they could hold off eating it until one of the researchers returned—roughly 15 minutes—they’d be ultimately be rewarded with two marshmallows.

-“The original results were based on studies that included fewer than 90 children—all enrolled in a preschool on Stanford’s campus.”1Jessica McCrory Calarco.
+But “the original results were based on studies that included fewer than 90 children—all enrolled in a preschool on Stanford’s campus.”1Jessica McCrory Calarco.
 “Why Rich Kids Are So Good at the Marshmallow Test: Affluence—not willpower—seems to be what’s behind some kids’ capacity to delay gratification.”
 The Atlantic.

 If you have a hard time waiting for the second marshmallow, consider your past experiences.
 For example, suffering from a macroeconomic shock (seeing scads of second marshmallows being yanked away) can alter your entire life, if it happens at a critical moment in your life.